A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Conclusions

 \section{Conclusions}

-In this paper, we have proposed novel optimization models for solving binary and multiclass classification tasks through SVM.
+In this paper, we have proposed novel optimization models for solving binary and multiclass classification tasks through a Support Vector Machine (SVM) approach.
 From a methodological perspective, we have extended the techniques presented in \cite{LiuPot2009,FacMagPot2022} to the nonlinear context through the introduction of kernel functions.
-Data are mapped from the input space to a higher-dimensional space where a first classification is performed.
+Data are mapped from the input space to the feature space where a first classification via kernelized SVM is performed.
 The optimal classifier is then constructed as the solution of a linear search procedure aiming to minimize the overall misclassification error.

-Motivated by the uncertain nature of real-world data, we have adopted a RO approach by constructing around each input data a bounded-by-$\ell_p$-norm uncertainty set, with $p\in[1,\infty]$.
-Perturbation propagates from the input space to the feature space through the kernel function.
-To this extent, we have derived closed-form expressions for the uncertainty sets bounds in the feature space, extending the results present in the literature.
-Thanks to this, we have derived the robust counterpart of the deterministic models in the case of nonlinear classifiers.
+Motivated by the uncertain nature of real-world data, we have adopted a Robust Optimization (RO) approach by constructing around each training data a bounded-by-$\ell_p$-norm uncertainty set, with $p\in[1,\infty]$.
+Perturbation propagates from the input space to the feature space through the feature map associated with the kernel function.
+To face this problem, we have rigorously derived closed-form expressions for the uncertainty set bounds in the feature space, extending the results present in the literature.
+Thanks to this, we have formulated the robust counterpart of the deterministic models in the case of nonlinear classifiers.
 To enhance generalization, in all the proposed formulations we have considered a $\ell_q$-norm with $q\in[1,\infty]$ as measure of the SVM-margin.
-Since the resulting problem turns to be nonlinear, we have proved that in specific cases it can be reduced as a LP or a SOCP problem, with clear advantages in terms of computational efficiency.
+Since the resulting robust problem turns to be convex but nonlinear, we have proved that in specific cases it can be reformulated as a LP or a SOCP problem, with clear advantages in terms of computational efficiency.

 The proposed models have been tested on real-world datasets, considering different combinations of data transformations and kernel functions.
-The results show that our formulations outperform other linear and nonlinear SVM approaches in most cases, even in the deterministic framework.
-This has been confirmed by classical statistical tests deployed to compare the performance of ML techniques.
+The results show that our robust formulation outperforms other linear and kernelized SVM approaches in most cases.
+This has been confirmed by classical statistical tests deployed to compare the performance of machine learning techniques.
 Overall, the models benefit from including uncertainty in the training process.
 The accuracy is clearly affected by the choice of the kernel function and of the data transformation before training.
 Therefore, we have provided insights to guide the final user in choosing the best configuration.